FarronF/limerick-council-meetings/meetings/2024/03/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 21st February 2024.md

 assess the pedestrian crossing movements and if warranted, a design will prepared and a

+funding submission made to the relevant funding authority.
+---
-funding submission made to the relevant funding authority.--- 11.Notice of Motion submitted by Councillors Donegan
+11.Notice of Motion submitted by Councillors Donegan

 “I will move at the next meeting of the Municipal District of Cappamore-Kilmallock that